Buehler gets 1st career shutout, Dodgers blank D-backs 4-0

 AP Sports Writer

-Buehler cruised most of the way, retiring 15 straight batters during a brilliant stretch from the fourth inning to the ninth.
+Buehler (2-1) was superb, retiring 15 straight batters during a brilliant stretch from the fourth inning to the ninth.
 He walked none, hit one batter with a pitch and struck out 10, leaving the field to a standing ovation from the sizable contingent of Dodgers fans at Chase Field.

 The Dodgers wasted little time taking a 2-0 advantage, which was plenty for Buehler.
 Leadoff hitter Mookie Betts walked to start the first, Freddie Freeman doubled and Trea Turner brought them both home with another double.